 This isn’t to keep the patients on Suboxone or any other medication.
 It’s used as a method of harm reduction to prevent them from using opioids until they can get into treatment.
 Those who opt to continue taking the buprenorphine are given that option.
-Having the Suboxone can be the difference between life and death for people, most opioid users will start going through the withdrawal process from the time of the overdose till entering treatment.
+Having the Suboxone can be the difference between life and death for people.
+Most opioid users will start going through the withdrawal process from the time of the overdose until entering treatment.

-Aside from getting the patients into treatment, the hospitals also provide them with overdose education, they teach the patients how to administer naloxone and distribute naloxone to the patients.
-Sadly, not all people are ready to go to treatment or want to even after an opioid overdose.
-Those that went into treatment and received mediation were 11 times more likely to remain in treatment at the 30-day mark.
+Aside from getting the patients into treatment, the hospitals also provide them with overdose education.
+They teach the patients how to administer naloxone and distribute naloxone to the patients.
+Sadly, not all people are ready to go to treatment or want to, even after an opioid overdose.
+Those that went into treatment and received medication were 11 times more likely to remain in treatment at the 30-day mark.

 Why is Peer Support so Important?